 Right now, British Airways Business Class is pretty ropey.
-The cabin seats are narrow, the foam is thin.
-Many of the seats don’t have direct aisle access, and the ones that do, are next to seats that don’t, which means there is no-win in this cabin.
-If you DO have aisle access, your neighbour will need to climb over you.
+The cabin seats are narrow, and the foam is thin.
+Many of the seats don’t have direct aisle access, and the ones that do are next to seats that don’t, which means it is a no-win in this cabin.
+If you DO have aisle access, your neighbor will need to climb over you.

 Given this, I can wholeheartedly recommend paying for a First Class seat on British Airways if you want to get a good night’s sleep, although there is a hefty price tag to go with your seat, whether you pay with cash or Avios.

 Just don’t expect an incredible experience like you would get on Qatar or Emirates.
-BA in First is like the best of the best Business and is currently comparable to the Qatar Airways business class QSuites (which are, unfortunately, slightly better than British Airways in First Class due to staff, food and the overall experience).
+BA in First is like the best of the best Business and is currently comparable to the Qatar Airways business class QSuites (unfortunately, slightly better than British Airways in First Class due to staff, food, and the overall experience).

 How About The New British Airways First Class?

-The big changes are amended pyjamas and amenity kits; loungewear from British fashion brand Temperley London, with separate options for men and women and new amenity kits introduced, featuring Temperley’s “Star” design.
+The big changes are amended pajamas and amenity kits, loungewear from British fashion brand Temperley London, with separate options for men and women, and new amenity kits introduced, featuring Temperley’s “Star” design.
 The bags will be filled with products from Elemis, including items to cleanse, revive, and hydrate.

 There will also be new bedding with a 400 thread count bedding, accompanied by a foam-fiber mattress topper, in addition to a new day blanket.

-There will also be a new signature afternoon tea service, which will include a selection of sandwiches, pastries, and scones.
+There will also be a new signature afternoon tea service, including a selection of sandwiches, pastries, and scones.

 A380 Club World Business Class Cabin

-The innovative “Ying/Yang” seat plan is unique to British Airways: window and middle seats face backwards, while aisle seats face forwards.
-Because of this unique concept, you may have to jump over other passenger’s feet to reach the aisle when seated in a backward facing seat.
+The innovative “Ying/Yang” seat plan is unique to British Airways: window and middle seats face backward, while aisle seats face forward.
+Because of this unique concept, you may have to jump over other passenger’s feet to reach the aisle when seated in a backward-facing seat.
 On the lower deck of the Airbus, the seats have a classic 2-4-2 layout (similar to what is found on BA’s 747 and 777 fleet: A,B – D,E,F,G – J,K).
 On the upper deck, the seats have a 2-3-2 layout (A,B – D,E,F – J,K), so there is more space for fewer passengers.

 Current Club World Seat

 All Club World seats on the Airbus A380 offer the same degree of comfort, with a seat pitch of 72 inches (182 cm) and a seat cushion width of 20 inches (50 cm).
-The angle of maximum seat recline is 180 degrees, and the overall length of seat when fully reclined (and when tilting the separate foot rest) is a 6ft (183cm) flat-bed.
+The angle of maximum seat recline is 180 degrees, and the overall length of the seat when fully reclined (and when tilting the separate footrest) is a 6ft (183cm) flatbed.
 It also has a reclined Z position for relaxing and watching films in a near-recumbent position.
-Next to the seat, you can find the seat controls, the entertainment controls, a reading light and a power port.
+Next to the seat, you can find the seat controls, the entertainment controls, a reading light, and a power port.

 Best Club World seat On A380

-For solo travellers: the rear-facing, window seats are more private and the ones you want to be seated in.
-In addition, the seats on the upper deck have a couple of side locker which is very useful for storing personal items.
+For solo travelers, the rear-facing window seats are more private than the ones you want to be seated in.
+In addition, the seats on the upper deck have a couple of side lockers, which are very useful for storing personal items.

-For solo travelers: if you cannot secure a window seat, your next best choice is the middle seat in the 2-3-2 upper deck configuration as it has an extra storage compartment, though note you will have to step over the feet of the passengers either side unless you are in the rearmost row (in each cabin).
+If you cannot secure a window seat, the next best choice for solo travelers is the middle seat in the 2-3-2 upper deck configuration, as it has an extra storage compartment.
+However, you will have to step over the passengers’ feet on either side unless you are in the row furthest to the rear (in each cabin).

 The “honeymoon” center seats on the lower deck, where you’re basically seated as close to the person next to you as you would be in economy, are great if you’re traveling with someone you want to be that close to, though it would be downright awkward when you end up next to a stranger in that configuration.